Greg Pence: 2018

 Pence was the finance chairman in U.S. Representative Luke Messer's 2018 campaign for the U.S. Senate.
 In October 2017, Pence launched his own campaign for the position Messer was leaving.
 On May 8, 2018, Pence won the Republican nomination for the U.S. House seat his brother Mike had held for 12 years.
 With Pence raising and spending about $1 million as of mid-April and his closest Republican challenger loaning himself about three quarters of that amount, it made the "race the most expensive in the state."
 Pence faced Democrat Jeannine Lake in the November general election and won by a margin of over 30%.

 2020

 Pence defeated Lake in a rematch in the November 3 general election with 68.6% of the vote.

 Tenure

-In December 2020, Pence was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
+In January 2021 in the aftermath of the insurrection at the Capitol and despite the rioters' chants of "Hang Mike Pence," Greg Pence voted to side with Trump and reject the Pennsylvania votes which swung the election to Biden.

 In May 2021, Pence voted against a House bill establishing a January 6 commission, accusing Speaker Nancy Pelosi and Democrats of partisan plans to use the commission to carry out the "political execution of Donald Trump".
 The bill passed.

 In August 2022, Pence criticized President Joe Biden for forgiving up to $10,000 of student loan debt for eligible borrowers.
 Pence was criticized for hypocrisy because he had $79,441 of debt from his PPP loan forgiven.